seanbreckenridge/currently_listening/README.md

    --help, -h        show help
 ```

-Set the `CURRENTLY_LISTENING_PASSWORD` environment variable to authenticate `POST` requests:
+Set the `CURRENTLY_LISTENING_PASSWORD` environment variable to authenticate `POST` requests (so that only you can set what music you're listening to)

-This accepts `POST` requests from other clients here to set/clear the currently playing song, and provides the `/ws` endpoint which broadcasts to other clients whenever there are changes
+Accepts `POST` requests from other clients here to set/clear the currently playing song, and provides the `/ws` endpoint which broadcasts to other clients whenever there are changes

 If you want to be able to use this from other devices/have this public, you need to host this on a server somewhere public.

-I do so on my server with nginx under the `/currently_listening` path:
+I do so on my server with `nginx` under the `/currently_listening` path:

 ```conf
 location /currently_listening/ {